 Welcome to Welge Travel Report's Palm Beach city guide.
 Here you'll find the best of Palm Beach.
-WTR's Palm Beach map shows you the location of our favorite things to do in Palm Beach - including the Norton Museum of Art and the Morikami Museum and Japanese Gardens.
+WTR's Palm Beach map shows you the location of our favorite things to do in Palm Beach - including the The Society of the Four Arts and the Boca Museum of Art.
 You'll also find the best dining in Palm Beach, guided by our Carlota Cuisine.
-Fine dining in Palm Beach includes the Ocean Grill at the Breakers and Taboo.
+Fine dining in Palm Beach includes the Palm Beach Grill and Renato’s.
 Then you're off to Boca Raton.

 Palm Beach - Boca Raton